balearesg/pragmate-ui/README.md

-# @bgroup/ui
+# simply-ui

-@bgroup/ui is a collection of reusable components here you can see what they are and how to import and implement them.
+simply-ui is a collection of reusable components here you can see what they are and how to import and implement them.

 ## To install